wpswings/track-orders-for-woocommerce/README.txt

 == Changelog ==

+= 1.0.9 - Released on 2 Jan 2025 =
+* Enhancement: Fixes of tracking pages with themes.
+* New: Latest WP 6.7.1 and WC 9.4.3 compatibility.

 = 1.0.8 – Released on 23 October 2024 =
 * Fixes: HTML enhancement of WhatsApp sharing.
 * New: Compatibility with the latest WP 6.6.2 and WC 9.3.3